 On the night of Oct.
 1, 2017, a gunman opened fire from the 32nd floor of the Mandalay Bay Resort and Casino in Las Vegas, targeting concertgoers below at the Route 91 Harvest Music Festival.

 Fifty-eight people were murdered and hundreds of others were injured in what became the deadliest shooting in modern U.S. history.
+Kimberly Gervais, a California woman who suffered spinal injuries in the massacre, died from her injuries in 2019, becoming the 59th victim.

 Las Vegas resident Laura Shipp, 50, died in the shooting, her brother, Steve Shipp, confirmed to ABC News.